ramonfigueiredo/rust_programming/README.md

 Go back to [Contents](#contents).

-## Cargo.
-The Rust build tool and package manager
+## Cargo-The Rust build tool and package manager

 Cargo is the Rust build tool and package manager.
 When you install Rustup you'll also get the latest stable version of the Rust build tool and package manager, also known as ```Cargo```.